 Robin Williams’ book is a collection of eye-openers.
-She thoroughly explains the most important concepts and includes plenty of images to illustrate how she transforms mediocre documents into more professional designs.
+She thoroughly explains the most important concepts and includes many images to illustrate how she transforms mediocre documents into more professional designs.

-In the two days it took me to read it, I learnt a huge amount about the mistakes I had committed in the past decade.
-Who knew centre alignment was for amateurs?
+In the two days it took me to read it, I learned a huge amount about the mistakes I had committed in the past decade.
+Who knew the center alignment was for amateurs?

 Julie Dirksen’s book is a timeless classic.
 It’s full of useful content and she goes through a range of learner-centred topics.